 Once you place the fraud alert in your file, you are entitled to request one free copy of your credit report from each of the three consumer reporting companies.
 Once you get your credit reports,

-review them carefully and look for inquiries from companies you haven't contacted, accounts you didn't open, and debts on your accounts that you can't explain.
-Check that information, like your
+review them carefully and look accounts you didn't open, inquiries from companies you haven't contacted and debts on your accounts that you can't explain.
+Check that information, like your Social

-Social Security number, addresses, name or initials, and employers are correct.
+Security number, addresses, initials or name, and employers are correct.
 If you find fraudulent or inaccurate information, get it removed.
-When you correct your credit report, use an Identity
+When you correct your credit report, use an Identity Theft

-Theft Report (available at the FTC website) with a cover letter explaining your request, to get the fastest and most complete results.
-Continue to check your credit reports frequently, especially for
+Report (available at the FTC website) with a cover letter explaining your request, to get the fastest and most complete results.
+Continue to check your credit reports frequently, especially for the

-Close the accounts that you know, or believe, have been tampered with or opened fraudulently.
-Then, call and speak with someone in the security or fraud department of each company.
+Close the accounts that you believe or know, have been opened or tampered with fraudulently.
+Then, call them and talk with someone in the fraud or security department of each company.
 Follow up in

 writing, and include copies (NOT originals) of supporting documents.
-It's important to notify credit card companies and banks in writing.
-Send your letters by certified mail, return receipt
+It's important to notify banks and credit card companies in writing.
+Send your letters by return receipt requested, certified

-requested, so you can document what the company received and when.
-Keep a file of your correspondence and enclosures.
-When you open new accounts, use new Personal Identification Numbers (PINs) and
+mail, so you can document what the company received and when.
+Keep a file of your enclosures and correspondence.
+When you open new accounts, use new passwords and Personal Identification Numbers

-passwords.
-Avoid using easily available information like your mother's maiden name, your birth date, the last four digits of your Social Security number or your phone number, or a series of
+(PINs).
+Avoid using easily available information like your birth date, mother's maiden name, phone number, the last four digits of your Social Security number, or a series of consecutive numbers.
+If

-consecutive numbers.
-If the identity thief has made charges or debits on your accounts, or has fraudulently opened accounts, ask the company for the forms to dispute those transactions.
+the identity thief has made debits or charges on your accounts, or has fraudulently opened accounts, ask the company for the forms to dispute those transactions.

 Third, file a complaint with the Federal Trade Commission.
 You can file a complaint with the FTC using their online complaint form at the Federal Trade Commission's website or call the FTC's Identity